Hi Clive… why did it take you so long to release a new album? Was it the line-up changes... or something else?

 I believe that quality is what our music is missing on this time period.
 Everything is so similar and so easy-going that most of the fans are truly confused.
 Which is this “force” that will bring back things to what they used to be... to a time period that music was art?

 C: As I said, “people get what they deserve”.
 When fans make more demands on the quality of the music and perhaps stop the free download attitude, then I have no doubt the artists will rise to the occasion.
-Let me ask you a question: what would make you as an artist want to tear out your soul and spend six sleepless months and 20 000 pounds fighting to put together your finest album yet, just so that you can put it online and give it away? (interviewers note: downloading is kind a stealing from your beloved artist)
+Let me ask you a question: what would make you as an artist want to tear out your soul and spend six sleepless months and 20 000 pounds fighting to put together your finest album yet, just so that you can put it online and give it away? (i.n.: Downloading is like stealing your beloved artist...)

 How difficult is it to survive and succeed in a music world that is ruled by irrelevant people that promote shit-wannabe-good pop music all the time... without caring about music quality?